sleepyOwl14/proximax-bc-docs/docs/guides/account/creating-and-opening-an-account.md

 - Finish the [getting started section](../../getting-started/setting-up-workstation.md)
 - Text editor or IDE
-- XPX-SDK or xpx2-CLI
+- XPX-Chain-SDK or xpx2-CLI

 ## Let’s get into some code

-An account is a key pair (private and public key) associated to a mutable state stored in the ProximaX blockchain.
+An account is a key pair (private and public key) associated to a mutable state stored in the Sirius-Chain.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypesSript-->